-7 Ways to Start Adding Dairy Back into Your Diet
+7 Ways to Add Dairy for a Lactose Intolerance Diet

 As a registered dietitian, I often hear “I have trouble digesting dairy.
 What are solutions that may help me?”

 I love answering this question, because I have some solutions that may help!
 Put simply, lactose intolerance (LI) is a condition where the body does not adequately breakdown lactose, the sugar naturally in milk.
 LI is a very individual condition and many people often can tolerate varying amounts of lactose, which means there are solutions that can be tailored to meet people's needs.
 This is good news, because it likely can help many people enjoy the great taste that comes along with the nutrition in the recommended three daily servings of dairy foods.
 Why is this important?

 Low-fat and fat-free milk provide nine essential nutrients and milk is the No. 1 food source of three of the nutrients of concern (calcium, vitamin D and potassium) in the diet of Americans.
 Avoiding dairy foods due to trouble digesting them, could mean not getting enough of these essential nutrients as well as missing out on the great taste dairy can bring to meals.
 Plus, healthy eating styles that include low-fat and fat -free dairy foods (i.e., milk, cheese and yogurt) have been linked to health benefits, such as with a decreased risk of Type 2 diabetes and cardiovascular disease.

-The acronym LACTOSE may help you start customizing dairy foods into an overall balanced meal plan:
+The acronym LACTOSE may help you start customizing dairy foods solutions into an overall balanced meal plan: